Azure/azure-powershell/src/ResourceManager/ContainerRegistry/Commands.ContainerRegistry/help/Test-AzureRmContainerRegistryNameAvailability.md

 ```
 Test-AzureRmContainerRegistryNameAvailability [-Name] <String> [-DefaultProfile <IAzureContextContainer>]
- [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Test-AzureRmContainerRegistryNameAvailability** cmdlet checks whether a container registry name is valid and available to use.
+The Test-AzureRmContainerRegistryNameAvailability cmdlet checks whether a container registry name is valid and available to use.

 ## EXAMPLES